 "Aye!"
 They left in a flurry of satin and wood.
 I didn’t care if they made a mess downstairs.
 That was Caleb’s chore.

 I walked over to the couch and shoved it against the wall.
 "Hey!"
 Caleb protested.
 He crawled out from where he’d wedged himself between the side of the couch and the bookcase.
 "When did you get home?"

 I held my hand out for the remote.
 "Just now."

 "Hide it in the fridge.
 Or the toaster, they'd never look there."

 Peter appeared at the top of the stairs.
 "Can we have a snack?"
 He caught sight of the remote in my hand and yelled, "Attack!
 She’s got the treasure!"

-He ran toward me, his sword high above his head, ready to strike.
-I caught his sword quickly and pulled him into a squirming hug.
+He ran towards me, his sword high above his head, ready to strike.
+I caught the wood blade and pulled him into a squirming hug.

 "Terror Twin!
-Terror Twin!” he screamed.
-“I’ve been captured by the kraken!"
+Terror Twin!" he screamed at the top of his lungs.
+"I’ve been captured by the slimy Kraken!"

 I handed Peter the remote and he let out a pirate-ish, "Aargh!
 The treasure!" and they both escaped to the basement.

 "Thanks a lot," Caleb said.
-"Nothing but the Neverland gang for the rest of the night."
+"Nothing but Neverland for the rest of the night."